 Emergency services in the Philippines

-Emergency services are available in all major cities, but are limited in more remote areas.
-In case of emergency, dial 112 or 117.
+Emergency services are available in all major cities but are limited in more remote areas.
+In case of emergency, dial 911.
+To contact the Philippine Red Cross, dial 143.

 Are you an expat living in Philippines?